kikkia/yt-cipher/README.md

-Basic service to eval yt player scripts for nsig stuff.
+Basic service to evaluate YouTube player scripts to extract/decrypt `n`-signature (nsig) information.

 # Getting Started

 ## Public instance

-**It is very much reccomended to host yourself**
+**Self‑hosting is strongly recommended.**

 You can use the public instance without a password at `https://cipher.kikkia.dev/api`.

-WARNING: Ratelimit of 5/sec, also do not expect perfect uptime.
-To have better performance and garunteed uptime, host it yourself.
+> **Warning:** the public instance is rate-limited to **5 requests/sec** and uptime is not guaranteed.
+For better performance and reliable availability, host the service yourself.

 ## Hosting yourself

-### Docker/Docker-compose
+### Docker / Docker Compose

-The easiest way to use this right now is with docker
+The easiest way to run this right now is with Docker:

 ```bash
 git clone https://github.com/kikkia/yt-cipher.git